-Princess White Deer.
-Performed in the 1927 Ziegfeld 9 O’Clock Frolic.
+Princess White Deer Performed in the 1927 Ziegfeld 9 O’Clock Frolic.
 According to the theatre program, she also performed in the Ziegfeld Midnight Frolic of April 1921.
 Born Esther Louise Georgette Deer of Chief James Deer and Georgette Osborne Deer (Iroquois Tribe, Mohawk - Akwesasne people of the St. Lawrence Seaway region) in 1891.
-She is now called the first Native American to gain fame as a dancer and vocalist.
+She is now called the first American Indian to gain fame as a dancer and vocalist.

 Charles Alexander Eastman (born Hakadah and later named Ohíye S’a; February 19, 1858 – January 8, 1939) was a Native American physician, writer, national lecturer, and reformer.
 He was of Santee Sioux and Anglo-American ancestry.
 Active in politics and issues on American Indian rights, he worked to improve the lives of youths, and founded 32 Native American chapters of the YMCA.
 He also helped found the Boy Scouts of America.
 The first Native American author to write American history.

 Jay Silverheels (born Harold J. Smith; May 26, 1912 – March 5, 1980) was a Canadian Mohawk First Nations actor.
 He was well known for his role as Tonto, the faithful American Indian companion of the Lone Ranger in a long-running American television series.